andrechristikan/ack-nestjs-boilerplate-docs/README.md

 # Welcome

+> Best uses for API or Microservice Project

 Welcome to ACK Boilerplate Documentation.
 This documentation is for [ack-nestjs-boilerplate-mongoose][ack-repo] and [ack-microservice-nestjs-boilerplate-mongoose][ack-microservice-repo].

 ?> **Microservice** is documentation for [ack-microservice-nestjs-boilerplate-mongoose][ack-microservice-repo]